Man Slashes Christopher Wool Painting in Aspen

 Absolut has announced the winners of this year’s Absolut Art Award.
 Anne Imhof was awarded the 2017 prize for an artwork and Huey Copeland received the prize for art writing.
 They will both receive roughly $20,000 as well as a budget to produce new work.
 Imhof will be granted $110,000 to fund her next project and Copeland will receive more than $25,000 for the development of a new art publication, in collaboration with a leading publishing house.
 An award ceremony to honor the winners will take place in Stockholm in September.

-Led by the Daniel Birnbaum, director of Moderna Museet in Stockholm, the jury comprised Simon Castets, director and curator of the Swiss Institute in New York and cofounder of 89plus; Elena Filipovic, director and chief curator of Kunsthalle Basel; Polly Staple, director of Chisenhale Gallery in London; and Jack Bankowsky, critic, curator, and editor at large at Artforum.
+Led by the Daniel Birnbaum, director of Moderna Museet in Stockholm, the jury comprised Simon Castets, director and curator of the Swiss Institute in New York and cofounder of 89plus; Elena Filipovic, director and chief curator of Kunsthalle Basel; Polly Staple, director of Chisenhale Gallery in London; and Jack Bankowsky, critic, curator, and contributing editor at Artforum.

 “Congratulations to Anne Imhof and Huey Copeland—this year’s winners of the 2017 Absolut Art Award.
 Selected from an amazing group of finalists, Daniel and the jury have chosen two incredible winners whose projects we are excited to help realize in the coming months,” Saskia Neuman, global art manager at Absolut said.